ma-gilles/recovar/README.md

 ### Visualization in jupyter notebook

 You can visualize the results using [this notebook](output_visualization.ipynb), which will show a bunch of results including:
-* the FSC of the mean estimation to give you an on an upper bound of the resolution you can expect
+* the FSC of the mean estimation, which you can interpret as an upper bound of the resolution you can expect.
 * decay of eigenvalues to help you pick the right `zdim`
 * and standard clustering visualization (borrowed from the cryoDRGN output).

 ## VI.
 Generating additional trajectories